-Refundable credit on mining duties and refundable tax credit related to resources credit on mining duties depends on management's intention to go into production in the future or rather to sell its mining properties to another mining producer once the technical feasibility and the economic viability of the properties have been demonstrated.
+Refundable credit on mining duties and refundable tax credit related to resources

+The Company is eligible for a refundable credit on mining duties under the Québec Mining Duties Act.
+This refundable credit on mining duties is equal to 16% applicable on 50% of the eligible expenses.
+The accounting treatment for refundable credits on mining duties depends on management's intention to either go into production in the future or to sell its mining properties to another mining producer once the technical feasibility and the economic viability of the properties have been demonstrated.
 This assessment is made at the level of each mining property.